GamalOthman/Ride-Quality-Analyzer/README.md

 ## Supported Android Apps

 Till now, only this app is supported:

 * Accelerometer Analyzer: http://tinyurl.com/y4swylfs

+## Recording

+### Accelerometer Analyzer app

+Open the app and tap on this icon 💾, then tap on "Start Writing".
+The app will start saving a file with a name like "accel__1.txt".
+You can find this file in a directory called "accelerometerDir" mostly in your phone storage.

+When recording, make sure the phone is not moving.
+The code will dismiss the first 5 seconds of recording and also the last 5 ones, so do not worry about that.

+**Important note:** You must enable "Remove Earth Gravity" feature in the app settings in order for code to work properly.
+Further developments of the code will implement this feature.

+## Notes

-As every app generates different output. analyzeFile() function need to be modified to to adapt to the data.
+As every app generates different output. analyzeFile() function in the code need to be modified to to adapt to the data.
-I will add more supported apps in the near future.
+So I will add more supported apps in the near future.